akib-islam-coder/leetcodesolutions/README.md

 Problem 1302- Deepest Leaves Sum <br />
 Problem 1313- Decompress Run-Length Encoded List <br />
 Problem 1342- Number of steps to reduce a number to zero <br />
-Problem 1365.
-How Many Numbers Are Smaller Than the Current Number <br />
+Problem 1365- How Many Numbers Are Smaller Than the Current Number <br />
+Problem 1389- Create Target Array in a given order <br />
 Problem 1431- Kids With the Greatest Number of Candies <br />
 Problem 1470- Shuffle the Array <br />
 Problem 1480- Running Sum of 1d Array <br />